Black Mountain Ski Area

-Black Mountain is an alpine ski area located in Jackson, New Hampshire, United States.
-It offers terrain for all abilities, including slopes for novices, cruising trails for intermediates, and black diamond trails for experts.
+Black Mountain Ski Area is an alpine ski area located in Jackson, New Hampshire, United States.
+First used in the mid-1930s, it has operated seasonally since shortly after World War II.
+Black Mountain offers terrain for all abilities, including slopes for novices, cruising trails for intermediates, and black diamond trails for experts.
 The terrain is served by two chairlifts and three surface lifts.

-In addition to alpine skiing and snowboarding, Black Mountain also offers summer camps and equine programs.
+In addition to alpine skiing and snowboarding, it also offers summer camps and equine programs.

 History

-The Civilian Conservation Corps cut the first ski trail on the mountain in 1934, making Black Mountain one of the oldest ski areas in New Hampshire.
+The Civilian Conservation Corps (CCC) cut the first ski trail on the mountain in 1934, making Black Mountain one of the oldest ski areas in New Hampshire.
 The Goodrich Falls Hydroelectric Plant was constructed in 1935 on the Ellis River to power the resort's lift and lodge.
-The power plant was built by Edwin Moody, owner of the ski area (then known as Moody's).
+The power plant was built by Edwin Moody, owner of the ski area, then known as Moody's.
 Moody and local inventor George Morton constructed one of the first ski lifts in New Hampshire and used the plant to power the lift and lodge.

+In 1936, H. Holland Whitney and his wife Helen Whitney purchased Moody's, renaming it Whitney's, and replaced the hanging ropes with Sears Roebuck & Co. shovel handles for improved riding.

+In 1948, a 3,500-foot Constam T-bar lift was installed, reportedly the longest of its kind in the country at the time.
+The lift accessed a 700-foot vertical drop and enabled the development of several new trails, including Whitney, Davis, Hardscrabble, and Maple.
+In 1949, the ski area was officially renamed Black Mountain.

+Black Mountain was among the first ski areas in the region to implement artificial snowmaking, installing its initial system in 1957.
+A 1,150-foot Mueller T-bar was added in 1960 to serve beginner terrain, and in 1965, a double chairlift was installed, increasing the ski area's vertical drop to 1,100 feet.

+In 1969, following the retirement of Betty and Bill Whitney, the ski area was sold to Don Murray, a former ski patrol director, and his wife Kathy.
+The Murrays operated the resort until 1982, when a group of local investors took over management, named Black Mountain Development Group.